Andy53/ERC.Xdbg/README.md

 /_____ /_/ |_|\____/
 -------------------------
 Error: Arguments must be provided.
 Use --help for detailed information.
+Globals:
+   Global arguments can be appended to any command and will persist for the length of the session until X64dbg is next restarted.
+   -Aslr           |
+       Excludes ASLR enabled modules from all searches.
+Can be disabled by passing "false". -Aslr false -SafeSEH        |
+       Excludes SafeSEH enabled modules from all searches.
+Can be disabled by passing "false". -SafeSEH false -Rebase         |
+       Excludes Rebase enabled modules from all searches.
+Can be disabled by passing "false". -Rebase false -NXCompat       |
+       Excludes NXCompat enabled modules from all searches.
+Can be disabled by passing "false". -NXCompat false -OSDLL          |
+       Excludes OSDLL enabled modules from all searches.
+Can be disabled by passing "false". -OSDLL false -Bytes          |
+       Excludes bytes from pointers returned in searches.
+Disabled by passing without any bytes.
+   -Protection     |
+       Defines the protection level of pointers to be included search results.
+Default is exec.
+This allows only executable pointers to be returned in search results.
+A value must be provided with this switch, options are read,write,exec.
+Options must be comma seperated without spaces.
 Usage:
    --Help          |
        Displays this message.
 Further help can be found at: https://github.com/Andy53/ERC.Xdbg/tree/master/ErcXdbg